-Michael Unger of the Cincinnati Conservatory of Music performs a recital on the UW’s famed Litttlefield Organ.
+Michael Unger of the Cincinnati Conservatory of Music performs music by J.S.
+Bach, Reincken, Buxtehude, Schumann, and others on the UW’s famed Litttlefield Organ.

 Fantasy in G Minor, BWV 542/1 Johann Sebastian Bach (1685-1750)

 ‘Nun Komm, der Heiden Heiland’, BWV 659 J. S. Bach

 Fugue in G Minor Johann Adam Reincken (1623-1722)

 Mit fried und freud ich fahr dahin, BuxWV 76 Dieterich Buxtehude (c1637-1707)

 Fugue in G Minor, BWV 542/2 J. S. Bach